 Read more: Norway on a budget – Local tips

 Start your Norway winter itinerary in Oslo.
 The city has two airports and good connections with many cities in Europe and in the world.
 There are many things to do in Oslo in winter, with outdoor activities, several museums, great restaurants, cafes, and modern architecture.
 If you have time, spend a day in Oslo.
 And if you have more time, you can even take one of Oslo’s day trips, as well.

 After you visit the capital head north-west in the direction of Nesbyen.

 Nesbyen is a small town, lying around 150 km from Oslo and 70 km from Geilo.
 If you prefer, you can head straight to Geilo and spend more days there, but I recommend stopping in the little town of Nesbyen first.
-Filled with culture and history, kilometres of cross-country skiing tracks (it’s so Norwegian!), alpine slopes and beautiful quiet landscape, it’s a perfect winter holiday destination to get away from it all.
+Filled with culture and history, kilometers of cross-country skiing tracks (it’s so Norwegian!), alpine slopes, and a beautiful quiet landscape, it’s a perfect winter holiday destination to get away from it all.

 It’s even better if you manage to get there the previous evening, so you have the whole next day for activities in the snow.
-Visit the old part of town, called Gamle Nes and stroll among 19th-century houses, stopping by in the cute cafes.
-There are also pretty Norwegian style churches, that I love visiting.
+Visit the old part of town, called Gamle Nes, and stroll among 19th-century houses, stopping by the cute cafes.
+There are also pretty Norwegian-style churches, that I love visiting.
 Who doesn’t like Scandinavian architecture?